A Special Expungement For Juveniles

 This is a great option for children who make a one-time mistake.
 You want to be thinking about this as soon as the child enters into the diversion program.
 The sooner it is started the better chance of completing it on time.

-If the child does not meet those qualifications they may still qualify for the standard expungement or sealing and you have to consider the automatic expungement process if your child’s offense is a misdemeanor.
+If the child does not meet the qualifications for a juvenile diversion expungement he or she may still qualify for the standard expungement or sealing.
+You have to consider the automatic expungement process if your child’s offense is a misdemeanor or your child has multiple arrests.
 You should look at all options.

 Differences Between Juvenile Diversion and Standard Expungement